farhiongit/c_thread_pool/README.md

   This function receives the thread pool `threadpool` and the job `job` as arguments, as they were passed to `threadpool_add_task`.
   Therefore, `work` can itself (multi-thread-safely) call `threadpool_add_task` if needed.
 - The third argument `job` is a pointer to the data to be used by the task and that will be processed by `work`.
-  It should be fully initialized before it is passed to `threadpool_add_task`.
+  It should be fully initialised before it is passed to `threadpool_add_task`.
   It can be allocated automatically, statically or dynamically, as long it survives until the job is done by `work`.

 The function `threadpool_add_task` returns a unique id of the submitted task, or 0 on error (with `errno` set to `ENOMEM`).